-In order to make sure all your marketing supports your business’s goals, to determine what strategies work, and to conserve your budget to focus on the most important growth opportunities, you need to focus on centering all your marketing efforts around well-planned, cohesive campaigns.
+You want to make sure all your marketing supports your business’s goals, determine what strategies work, and conserve your budget to focus on the most important growth opportunities.To do so, you need to focus on centering all your marketing efforts around well-planned, cohesive campaigns.
 Whether you manage your business’s marketing campaigns by yourself or delegate them to someone else, it’s important that the campaigns are well-planned and executed from start to finish.

-Make these habits part of your everyday campaign leadership and management to increase your chances of a successful campaign.
+Here are seven tips to incorporate into your everyday campaign leadership and management practices to increase your chances of a successful campaign:

 1. Set Measurable, Realistic Goals

 First things first: start your campaign off on the right foot by getting clear about what it is that you’re trying to accomplish.
 The importance of setting clear goals upfront can’t be stressed enough.